Farewell Baghdad (2013 film): The search for weapons in the Amari family homes

 The film opens with Kabi sitting calmly at his desk.
 The silence of the early morning hours is interrupted by Colonel Hamid Abd al-Aziz (Kobi Farag) of the Iraqi police, accompanied by soldiers/officers Mohammed and Adnan (Tawfeek Barhom).
 The three pound on the inner courtyard gate facing the street.
 When Kabi opens the gate, they storm into the two apartments, dragging with them Hezekel, who is handcuffed and appears to have endured a brutal night of interrogation.
 The officers shackle Hezekel to the window bars and begin a violent search for hidden weapons.

 Through the tense exchanges between the enforcers and the family members, the viewer is introduced to the Amari family.
 It also becomes clear that Hezekel was arrested for writing a newspaper article criticizing the Iraqi government.
 (From the book, it is revealed that the article warned Jews about what awaited them in Basra under Shafiq Adas, a wealthy Jewish merchant close to the royal family, who was accused of smuggling weapons to Israel and supporting the communist movement.)

-During the search, Adnan finds an oud inside the wardrobe in Salman and Naima's bedroom.
+During the search, Adnan finds an oud inside the wardrobe in Salman (Igal Naor) and Naima's bedroom.
 Unlike the other objects he tosses to the floor, the officer carefully and respectfully places the oud on the bed.

 Ultimately, the search yields nothing.
 The Iraqi police leave, dragging Hezekel with them to an unknown location.
 During the search, Salman, who had apparently gone out for the evening, is not at home.
 He returns just as the police are leaving, only to be met with Naima's reproach about his timing.